To qualify for patient injury compensation, three criteria must be met:

 • The patient injury must be due to medical negligence.

-• The injury must have resulted in a financial loss of at least NOK 10,000, or you must have suffered a permanent and significant injury leading to a medical disability of at least 15 per cent.
+• The injury must have resulted in a financial loss of at least NOK 10,000, or a permanent and significant injury leading to a medical disability of at least 15 per cent.

 You can find more information on the Norwegian System of Patient Injury Compensation website, including the qualifying criteria for patient injury compensation (in Norwegian) or if you can apply for compensation for the injury (in Norwegian).